is the goddess of the maguey plant and of fertility. Protector of mature wombs that turn into life.

 The deity Ometochtli (Two Rabbit) represents all pulque gods.

 The spines of the maguey were used by ancient priests and nobles for autosacrifice.

-Mayahuel is both the ruler of the eight day, Tochtli (rabbit), and the eight trecena, 1-Malinalli (grass).
+Mayahuel is both the ruler of the eighth day, Tochtli (rabbit), and the eighth trecena, 1-Malinalli (grass).